baixiaobi/Pre-School-/README.md

 **Vulnerability description**

    There is a security vulnerability in PHPGurukul Pre-School Enrollment System Project v1.0.
-The vulnerability is caused by a directory traversal vulnerability, which allows remote attackers to traverse directories and delete traversed files.
+The vulnerability is caused by  directory traversal vulnerability, which allows remote attackers to traverse directories and delete traversed files.

  PHPGurukul Project address